British aid worker Nazanin Zaghari-Ratcliffe heads home after being held in Iran for six years | DW | 16.03.2022

 The local MP of Nazanin Zaghari-Ratcliffe has said the detained aid worker is "on her way home."
 Nazanin Zaghari-Ratcliffe has been held by Iran since 2016 after being convicted of espionage, a charge she has denied.

-UK aid worker Nazanin Zaghari-Ratcliffe is leaving Iran, according to her local Labour constituency MP, Tulip Siddiq.
-The MP wrote in a Twitter post that Zaghari-Ratcliffe was heading home.
+United Kingdom aid worker Nazanin Zaghari-Ratcliffe is leaving Iran, according to her local Labour constituency representative, Tulip Siddiq.
+The parliamentarian wrote in a Twitter post that Zaghari-Ratcliffe was heading home.

 "Nazanin is at the airport in Tehran and on her way home," Siddiq's post read.